1956 UK & Ireland Greyhound Racing Year

 The 1956 UK & Ireland Greyhound Racing Year was the 30th year of greyhound racing in the United Kingdom and Ireland.

 Roll of honour

 Summary

 Attendances and Totalisator turnover had stabilised, with the latter resulting in a turnover of around £55 million.
 The Churches' Council on gambling quoted a figure of £119 million but that figure was for total gambling spend within the industry.
-One problem for the industry was the fact that the biggest names Spanish Battleship, Rushton Mac and Pauls Fun had all retired leaving the search for a new star.
+One problem for the industry was that the biggest names Spanish Battleship, Rushton Mac and Pauls Fun had all retired leaving the search for a new star.

 Competitions

 No single greyhound was able to secure more than one classic race success, the main Derby titles went to Dunmore King and Keep Moving.
 The 1956 English Greyhound Derby runner-up Duet Leader won the Laurels at Wimbledon Stadium and the Derby final third Gulf of Darien, reached the St Leger final at Wembley and the Cesarewitch at West Ham Stadium.
 The Welsh Greyhound Derby failed to take place again.

 Shipping magnate Noel Purvis, who owned two of the 1956 Derby finalists gained consolation when Belingas Customer won the Scurry Gold Cup over 400 yards, a distance better suited to the greyhound than the Derby distance.